Located in the remote highlands of Iceland, this hiking wonderland is every photographer's dream with its stunning rhyolite mountains

 Traveling to Landmannalaugar in Summer

-For 4X4 rental jeeps, Landmannalaugar can only be reached during the summer months, from late June until mid-September.
+For 4X4 rental jeeps, the Highlands can only be reached during the summer months, from late June until mid-September.
 The area is accessible through either Fjallabaksleið Nyrðri (F208) or Dómadalsleið (F225).
 Both roads are unpaved mountain roads that are impossible to drive with normal cars, even in summer.

 You will need to cross rivers and drive on extremely bumpy roads in challenging conditions that require very good driving skills.
 If you have a rental car, make sure to check with your rental company to see if you are permitted to drive on F-roads.
 Please note that there is no insurance coverage for river crossings.